 He told me, "Babe, I'll tell you this - I wasn't the only one.
 The whole parking lot was empty except for ten cars, and all ten of those cars belonged to panicked guys in the card aisle.
 There was a sense of camaraderie between all of us who had waited too long, but it paled in comparison to the sense of competition.
 There were only five wife cards left, and nobody was going home without one.
 I mean, honey, I would have gotten you a dozen roses, but they all looked horrible.
 You don't know the war zone of the grocery store the night before Valentine's Day.
 Six will have to do.
 Happy Valentine's Day.
 Oh, and all those wives better celebrate those men today.
 It doesn't matter when they got the card - they got her one.
 They won the battle in the eleventh hour."

 Touche.
 And I have to say, of all the cards remaining, he picked a good one.
-Gold glitter, swirling letters, and the words “lucky” and “incredible.”
+Gold glitter, swirling letters, and the words "lucky" and "incredible."
 He says he had to elbow a few competitors to land that one.
 I'm not sure if he had any human pheromones on, but I felt a great wave of attraction when he said that!

 Because if this isn't the day to use the heart-shaped springform pan from the first wedding, then I honestly don't know when you're supposed to pull out that bad boy.